 - File name

 - Field name

 - Help text for a field

-- External value of Set of Codes fields.
+- External value of SET OF CODES fields

-You can see the translated values using the Standard output of the List File Attributes option.
+You can see the translated values using the Standard output of the List File Attributes option [DILIST].

-LANG^DIALOZ (LangNum)
+LANG^DIALOZ(LangNum)

-LangNum: (Required) The ID NUMBER (.001) from the Language file of the Language you want to translate.
+LangNum: (Required) The ID NUMBER (#.001) field value from the LANGUAGE (#.85) file of the language you want to translate.

-The sample dialogue in Figure 317 illustrates the addition of French language translations to some items in a file.
+The sample dialogue in Figure 321 illustrates the addition of French language translations to some items in a file.
 The examples below do not include possible translations of any of the VA FileMan prompts.